 Here, I kept taking my glasses on and off.
 I thought someone rolled out a vast photo backdrop from the clouds.
 It was too perfect.

-On one side, you see the valley town of Engadin made of several lakes and includes St. Moritz, the spa destination of the rich and famous.
+On one side, you see Engadin’s valley town made of several lakes and includes St. Moritz, the spa destination of the rich and famous.
 If you look around, you see but the neighboring mountains, one even more majestic than the other.
 If it wasn’t a well-printed backdrop, I was probably trapped in a laptop screensaver or a postcard.

-At Muottas Muragl, you are free to walk around the trail which the melting snow reveals for as long as you can.
+At Muottas Muragl, you are free to walk around the trail, which the melting snow reveals for as long as you can.
 Viewing points are scattered around to help you see nearby summits.
-Day chairs are also left around if you just want to relax.
+Day chairs are also left around if you want to relax.